Safeoffellow/Customized-GRPO/README.md

-# Customized-GRPO: Reinforcement Learning for Subject-Driven Image Generation
+# Customized-GRPO: From Competition to Synergy: Unlocking Reinforcement Learning for Subject-Driven Image Generation

 This repository provides the official implementation of **Customized-GRPO**, an online reinforcement learning framework for subject-driven text-to-image generation